Council and Leadership Team

 Vikki De Alwis, Chair

 Vikki is a Leader in the Health, Safety and Environment function at Chevron Australia.
 Prior to this, she held leadership and specialist positions in information technology in Perth and London.
-She holds a Masters in Business Administration with Distinction, a Bachelor of Commerce, and a Masters in Occupational Health and Safety.
+She holds a Master’s in Business Administration with Distinction, a Bachelor of Commerce, and a Masters in Occupational Health and Safety.
 Vikki is an Old Girl of Perth College and served as the Student Representative Council President in her final year.
 She joined the Perth College Council in 2013, representing Provincial Council.
-Vikki has been Vice Chair of the Council since 2016 and Chairs the Risk Committee.
-She and her husband Manjitha have two daughters who will attend Perth College.
+Vikki was Vice Chair of the Council from 2016 until June 2022, when she stepped into the role vacated by journalist, broadcaster and academic Andrea Burns.